wkumari/draft-wkumari-dnsop-ttl-stretching/README.md

-Kumari                   Expires August 3, 2014                 [Page 3]
+Kumari                    Expires May 18, 2017                  [Page 3]

-Internet-Draft                TTL Stretchng                 January 2014
+Internet-Draft                TTL Stretchng                November 2016

    [RFC2119]  Bradner, S., "Key words for use in RFCs to Indicate